 “We provide advisory services to help clients prioritise the changes that result in emission reduction, through both a carbon and financial lens”

 What are the hot spots from the emissions assessment, what could reduce the total, what is the scope of that project or what technical input is needed to define it, what would it cost, do we have the budget, what is the ROI, are there any tax implications - think of a client buying EVs, changing packaging providers that are lower emissions but they are more expensive and so on.
-Could they invest in higher cost options with lower impact but increase prices, with a compelling impact story consumers truly value - what are some scenarios and how do they effect the numbers?
+Could they invest in higher cost options with lower impact but increase prices, with a compelling impact story consumers truly value - what are some scenarios and how do they affect the numbers?
 What changes will impact savings (lower fuel, lower electricity, fewer inputs etc)?
 Emission reduction comes back to accounting quicker than most people realise.

 “We provide advisory services to improve the ESG data collection process - so you are ready to report in an increasingly accurate way.”